urjeet/LCGraph/README.md

 ## Source Files and Their Roles

+All source files are stored in the `Assets/Scripts/` folder.
+The following files are of key importance:

+---

 `CSVReader.cs` is the main program that parses the different databases.
 While parsing the data, it converts values to ints/floats if possible and returns a `List<Dictionary<string, object>>`.

 ---